-In 2020, Nevada will be a State-Based Health Insurance Exchange
+Nevada continues To Be A State-Based Health Insurance Exchange

-Technically, state-based health insurance plans don’t exist; in most cases, when someone is talking about state-based health insurance, they’re referring to a health insurance plan that is regulated by the department of health insurance in that state.
+In most cases, when someone is talking about state-based health insurance, they’re referring to a health insurance plan that is regulated by the Department of Insurance in that state.
 These plans are sold through state health insurance exchanges.
-Or you may enroll directly with the health insurance carriers without getting a government subsidy with the help of brokers and agents.
+Another viable option is enrolling directly with the health insurance carriers without getting a government subsidy with the help of brokers and agents.

 In 2010, when the Affordable Care Act was signed into law, states were given the option of choosing whether they wanted to establish their own state-based health insurance exchanges or whether residents would instead obtain health insurance through the federally run platform, known as HealthCare.gov.

 Some states already had their own exchanges and decided to simply continue making health insurance accessible to residents that way.
-Other states decided to create their own exchanges, while still others switched from their own exchange to the federal exchange.
+While others switched from their own exchange to the federal exchange.

 No, It’s Not!